kelleyneubauer/rest-between-sets/README.md

 - Exercises are various physical activities i.e. Barbell Back Squat.
 - Movements are used to categorize exercises into broad movement categories i.e. Squat.
-- Exercises & Movements can be viewed by all users but can only modified by the creating user.
+- Exercises & Movements can only be viewed & edited by the creating user.

 <u>How to use:</u>